The Most Anticipated Tournaments in the World of Golf

 Ahh, the tourneys, it's every golf player's wet dream.

-But hey, since you have been playing golf for the past 10 or so years of your life (or maybe in your past life, you played gold with Mary, Queen of Scotts or something like that), always dominating your friends at mini-golf, and most people consider your skills as professional level (who mostly your friends whom you've dominated), plus, you have all the fanciest golf equipments that money can buy.
+But hey, since you have been playing golf for the past 10 or so years of your life (or maybe in your past life, you played gold with Mary, Queen of Scotts or something like that), always dominating your friends at mini-golf, and most people consider your skills as professional level (who mostly your friends whom you've dominated), plus, you have all the fanciest golf equipment that money can buy.
 So what more do you need to be recognized as the best?

 Then, it only means one thing: Your road to the tournaments are already paved in gold!